DanmyWei/visibleautomation/README.md

 java -cp c:\redfoundry\workspace\EmitRobotiumCode\bin com.androidApp.emitter.EmitRobotiumCode events.txt ApiDemos c:\temp\robotium-solo-3.6.jar

 This will create an android project named ApiDemosTest, which you can import as an Android project, and run immediately.
 Watch the magic!

+The ApiDemosTest project is written to test the ApiDemos project, which is included in the samples in the Android SDK

 Best Regards,
 Matthew Reynolds